Nonlinear Response Identities and Bounds for Nonequilibrium Steady States: End Matter

 Thus, the single-edge response for an arbitrary current observable $\langle \mathcal{J}\rangle:=\sum_{k<l}\mathcal{J}_{kl}j_{kl}$ is upper-bounded as

 Unlike steady-state distributions and state observables, current response is more intrinsically linked to activity.
 Eqs.~\eqref{currentbound1}-\eqref{currentbound3} show that higher activity leads to enhanced responses in both currents and current observables.
 This occurs because current observables inherently depend on jump frequencies, while state observables only depend on residence times.
-However, if normalizing the current observable using the escape rates, their response precision can be upper bounded by a size-independent constant, $3/2$, similar to the state observables \cite{supplemental_material}.
+However, if normalizing the current observable using the escape rates, their response precision can be upper bounded by a size-independent constant, $3/2$, similar to the state observables (\cite{supplemental_material} {Sec.
+IX}).

-\textit{Appendix E: Fluctuation-response relations for arbitrarily strong perturbations.---}We now show another corollary of our central results.
-Using Eqs. \eqref{eq:linear_nonlinear_identity}, we extend the fluctuation-response relation for state observables derived in \cite{ptaszynski2024Nonequilibrium} to the finite-perturbation regime:
+\textit{Appendix D: Fluctuation-response relations for arbitrarily strong perturbations.---}We now show another corollary of our central results.
+Using Eqs. \eqref{eq:linear_nonlinear_identity}, we extend the fluctuation-response relation for {current} and state observables derived in \cite{aslyamov2024current,ptaszynski2024Nonequilibrium} to the finite-perturbation regime: